oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

     </copy>
     ```

 2. Install the Key Vault software.
-This will prompt for the endpoint connection password.
-We will refer to this as the "Key Vault endpoint password"
+This prompts for the endpoint connection password.
+We will call this the "Key Vault endpoint password".

-    This is a one time step and the install software (okvclient.jar) is automatically deleted after the install is completed successfully.
+    This is a one time step, and the installation software (okvclient.jar) is automatically deleted after a successfull installation.

-    **Note:** the Key Vault endpoint password will be used throughout this workshop for SQL and okvutil commands.
+    **Note:** you will use the Key Vault endpoint password frequently for SQL and okvutil commands, so keep it handy.

     ```
     <copy>